andreacappelletti97/mapreduce_hw2/README.md

 ```
 job.setSortComparatorClass(classOf[LongWritable.DecreasingComparator])
 ```
-The reason behind my decision is not to run another time consuming mapreduce job, indeed the CSV column order does not affect the integrity of the data.
+The reason behind my decision is not to run another time-consuming mapreduce job, indeed the CSV column order does not affect the integrity of the data.

 # Job2
 > For each message type you will produce the number of the generated log messages.